• Skip to primary navigation

 A blue casserole dish with baked cauliflower pasta.

 During the winter months, cauliflower can be one of the few vegetables that tastes good, the growing season is from October through December in NC.
-However, you can almost always get cauliflower in the grocery, so don’t wait to make this phenomenal cauliflower and pasta bake.
+However, you can almost always find cauliflower in the grocery, so don’t wait to make this phenomenal cauliflower and pasta bake.
+It’s a take on mac & cheese with veggies added.

-It’s hardy enough vegetable casserole to be a meal all by itself but also works great for a side similar to a broccoli and rice casserole.
-If you want a lighter side, try combining cauliflower with spinach and pomegranate.
+It’s a hardy enough vegetable casserole to be a meal all by itself but also works great for a side.

-I really enjoy cauliflower all by itself steamed or raw but especially when roasted with capers or browned butter.
-For this recipe you’ll sauté it first.
+I really like cauliflower all by itself steamed or raw and especially when roasted with capers or browned butter.
+But for those of you who aren’t super fans but still want to eat some veggies, this recipe is for you.
 This is based on one of Ina Garten’s recipes that has been around for a long time.
 It has several unusual ingredients that when combined make this one of our favorite side dish recipes.

 A baked dish of cauliflower pasta.